Level 200: Automated Deployment of EC2 Web Application

 - At the bottom of the page click Next.

-- In this lab, we won't add any tags or other options.
+- In this lab, we won't add any tags, permissions or advanced options.
 Click Next.
 Tags, which are key-value pairs, can help you identify your stacks.
 For more information, see Adding Tags to Your AWS CloudFormation Stack.

 - Review the information for the stack.
 When you're satisfied with the configuration, check I acknowledge that AWS CloudFormation might create IAM resources with custom names then click Create stack.